mohamed20medhat/ecommerce_SE/README.md

 2. Who is your audience?
  - is there any specific age, gender and location you target? => all the ages
- - Is there delivary and what places it can reach? => delivary around the country
+ - Is there shipping services and what places it can reach? => shipping around the whole country

 3. Who is your Competitor?
  - Name your top competitors => amazon || Noon